Philosophy of Science and Research Methods (MEE125)

 Knowledge

-• Knowledge of central issues and approaches relating to research evaluation, design, and practice in social science.
+• Knowledge of central issues and approaches relating to research practice and evaluation.

 • Knowledge of how the two sets of issues and approaches relate to one another.